rekola/nanoclj/README.md

 ## Features

 - Terminal graphics (*Kitty* or *Sixel* protocols)
-- 2D Canvas
+- Image, audio, Shapefile, XML and CSV loading
-- Image and audio loading
+- 2D Canvas and simple image operations (blur, transpose etc.)
 - REPL output is colored by type
 - Callback Writer for printing into a GUI instead of stdout
 - Class and namespace names try to imitate Java and Clojure names when possible (e.g. `(type 1) ;=> java.lang.Long`)